CompOmics/compomics.github.io/pages/ThermoRawFileParser/ThermoRawFileParser.md

   -h, --help                 Prints out the options.
   -i, --input=VALUE          The raw file input (Required).
   -n, --scans=VALUE          The scan numbers. e.g. "1-5, 20, 25-30"
-  -b, --output_file=VALUE    The output file.
+  -b, --output=VALUE    	 The output file.
 Specifying none writes the output
                                file to the input file parent directory.
   -p, --noPeakPicking        Don't use the peak picking provided by the native
                                Thermo library.
 By default peak picking is